grafana/agent/docs/sources/flow/reference/components/loki.process.md

 provided, the regex attempts to match the corresponding value from the extracted map.

-On the other hand, the `value` field can only work with values from the extracted map, and must be specified together with `source`.
+The `value` field can only work with values from the extracted map, and must be specified together with `source`.
 Entries are dropped when there is an exact match between the two.

 Whenever an entry is dropped, the metric `loki_process_dropped_lines_total` is incremented.
-By default, the reason label is `drop_stage`, but a custom one can be provided by using the `drop_counter_reason` argument.
+By default, the reason label is `"drop_stage"`, but you can provide a custom label using the `drop_counter_reason` argument.

 The following stage drops log entries that contain the word `debug` _and_ are longer than 1KB.